Basis truncation, statistical errors, and systematic uncertainties in relativistic approaches to nuclear response: The effects of the HO basis truncation on the calculated nuclear properties

 One can see from Figs. \ref{Strength-ISGMR} (b), (d), (f), (h), and (j) that the gross structure of the ISGMR is significantly affected by the HO basis size.
-In particular, in $^{48}$Ca, the strength becomes redistributed between the two major peaks, and a soft mode appears in the calculations with $N_F=50$.
+In particular, in $^{48}$Ca, the strength at $E\approx 20$ MeV becomes redistributed between the two major peaks, and a soft mode appears at $E\approx 12$ MeV in the calculations with $N_F=50$.
 In $^{70}$Ca with an extreme ratio of $N/Z=2.5$, these effects are further enhanced: the high-energy strength redistribution is more pronounced, and the appearance of the low-energy mode is more evident.
-The situation further evolves when eight protons are added to $^{70}$Ca, leading to $^{78}$Ni, which has the same number of neutrons (i.e., $N=50$) as $^{70}$Ca: while the double peak structure of ISGMR in the $N_F=20$ calculations is replaced by a single dominant peak when $N_F=50$ is used in both nuclei, a much weaker soft low-energy mode appears in $^{78}$Ni as compared with $^{70}$Ca in the calculations with $N_F=50$.
+The situation further evolves when eight protons are added to $^{70}$Ca, leading to $^{78}$Ni, which has the same number of neutrons (i.e., $N=50$) as $^{70}$Ca: a single peak structure of ISGMR in the $N_F=20$ calculations is replaced by a fragmented double peak structure when $N_F=50$ is used, and a much weaker soft low-energy mode appears in the calculations with $N_F=50$ [see Fig.\ \ref{Strength-ISGMR} (f)].
 This can be attributed to the relevance of the asymmetry parameter $I = (N-Z)/A$, which is directly associated with the involvement of loosely bound neutron orbitals in the formation of the excited states.
 The differences between the strength functions calculated with $N_F=20$ and $N_F=50$ decrease with increasing mass.
-In $^{132}$Sn, a double-peak structure of the ISGMR obtained in the calculations with $N_F=20$ is replaced with a single peak in the $N_F=50$ results as seen in Fig. \ref{Strength-ISGMR}(h), but the difference between these results is smaller compared with the one seen in lighter nuclei.
-In $^{208}$Pb the difference between the strength functions obtained with $N_F=20$ and $N_F=50$ is rather small.
+In $^{132}$Sn, the peak of the ISGMR moves down in energy by approximately 1 MeV in the calculations with $N_F=50$ but the shapes of the strength functions are comparable in the $N_F=20$ and $N_F=50$ results [see Fig. \ref{Strength-ISGMR}(h)].

+In $^{208}$Pb, the difference between the strength functions obtained with $N_F=20$ and $N_F=50$ is rather small.
 The left column of Fig. \ref{Strength-ISGMR} [panels (a),(c),(e),(g) and (i)] displays refined ISE0 spectra of the same nuclei to reveal the mechanism of the strength redistribution when $N_F$ increases from 20 to 50.
-With such a modification, the energies of the excited states change and more excited states appear in the energy window $0 \leq E \leq 25$ MeV, which causes the change in the pattern of the fragmentation of the resonances.
+With such a modification, the energies of the excited states change, and more excited states appear in the energy window $0 \leq E \leq 25$ MeV, which causes the change in the pattern of the fragmentation of the resonances.
 Again, this effect is more pronounced in light nuclei, where the ISGMR centroid also changes, reflecting some influence of continuum states on nuclear compressibility.

 The RRPA IVE1 spectra of the same nuclei are presented in Fig. \ref{Strength-IVGDR}, organized similarly to the ISE0 ones.
 The high-energy part of the IVE1 response is known as the isovector giant dipole resonance (IVGDR), protons and neutrons oscillate out of phase, generating a time-dependent electric dipole moment.
 In experiments, this mode is most sensitively probed by photo-absorption and Coulomb excitation.
 The IVGDR, its low-energy counterpart pygmy dipole resonance (PDR), and related observables, such as the dipole polarizability, constrain the symmetry energy and neutron skin thickness \cite{piekarewicz2011pygmy,Roca2015,fattoyev2018neutron}.